Never4ever/embedded-deviantART-muro-wordpress/README.txt

 === deviantART muro ===
+Contributors: illusori
 Tags: images, media, comments
 Requires at least: 3.0.0
 Tested up to: 3.5
-Stable tag: 1.0.0
+Stable tag: trunk
-License: BSD
+License: 3-Clause BSD
 License URI: http://opensource.org/licenses/BSD-3-Clause

-Adds support for deviantART muro, the HTML5 drawing application, for image drawing in your Media Library, articles and comments.
+Embed deviantART muro, the HTML5 drawing application, for image drawing in your Media Library, in articles, and for drawing in comments.

 == Description ==

+This plugin embeds the [deviantART muro](http://sta.sh/muro) HTML5 drawing application into your WordPres installation, allowing you to:

+* Draw in your browser to create new images in your Media Library.
+* Allow your users to draw in their browser to add images to their comments.
+* Embed deviantART muro with a preselected image within your articles, for example to run a competition or ask for feedback on an artwork you've drawn.

 == Installation ==